-While most clients come to see us for issues related to brain development and functioning, understanding and addressing issues related to physical health can be an important component of treatment.
+Most patients come to see us for issues related to brain development and functioning, and addressing issues related to physical health can be an important component of treatment.

 The brain and the body are integrally connected, and problems with our physical health can significantly affect our mental health and cognitive functioning.